paloj/bash_menu/README.md

 # bash_menu
 Add custom commands to a menu with short nick.
 Options to run, create new or quit.
 Good f.ex ssh targets.

+You can manually remove menu item files from the script folder.